 Tell your doctor if you plan to have surgery.

-If you have not told your doctor about any of the above, tell him/her before you start taking Aylide.
+If you have not told your doctor or pharmacist about any of the above, tell him/her before you start taking Aylide.

 Taking other medicines

 Tell your doctor, pharmacist or diabetes educator if you are taking any other medicines, including any that you buy without

 a prescription from your pharmacy, supermarket or health food shop.